 A Sage Student

-- A student who has demonstrated consistent, exceptional academic performance in his/her current school yet continues to seek more challenge or interest in advanced studies.
+- seek more challenge or interest in advanced studies.

-- A student who enjoys working collaboratively with others and exploring new ideas.
+- enjoy working collaboratively with others and exploring new ideas.

 Fifth grader, Charles A., is in his Third year at The Sage School.